City Bomber

-City Bomber is a vehicular combat arcade video game developed by Konami and released in 1987.
+is a 1987 vehicular combat video game developed and published by Konami for arcades.
+It was released in Japan and North America in November 1987.

 Gameplay

-In City Bomber, the arcade flyer states that the player is in pursuit of a gang of criminals, but the in-game cut scenes show that the player is a criminal involved in a shooting at a casino and is trying to evade cars from the casino and from the police.

 The game's description clarifies that the player must "take control of Cat Burglar 306 after stealing the haul from a corrupt casino, and try to escape from the gang that's after you."

 In order to escape, the player must reach checkpoints within a specified amount of time.
 The last stage of the game shows the car boarding an airplane that flies away.
 At the start of the game, the player's car can shoot missiles at enemy vehicles and is also able to jump over enemies or obstacles.
 When some enemy cars are destroyed, power-ups are released that augment the car's abilities.
 Missiles improve the destructive power of the car's weaponry, wings extend the car's jumping distance, rocket boosters speed up the car and buzzsaws allow the car to ram obstacles without damage for a short time.

 Collisions with other cars are not generally harmful to the player, although they may slow down the car.
 Oil slicks dropped by enemies will spin out the car and slow it down significantly.
 Collisions with obstacles or falling off the course will destroy the player's car.
 While the player has an unlimited supply of cars, crashes will cost the player time and the new car will lose all previously-collected power-ups.
 If the player does not reach the checkpoint (shown by a map on the left side of the screen) in time, the game is over.

 Points are scored by destroying enemy cars, with bonus points awarded at the end of each course for the amount of time remaining.